PAINESVILLE — The murder of Timothy Meola, a popular Ashtabula caterer, remains unsolved, police said.

-Painesville police and the Ohio Bureau of Criminal Investigation are investigating the homicide.
+Painesville police and the Ohio Bureau of Criminal Investigation are working together on the homicide.
 BCI processed evidence from Meola’s house on Sept.
-7 and his vehicle, which was found three days later by maintenance workers at an Euclid apartment complex.
+7, 2019 and his vehicle, which was found three days later by maintenance workers at an Euclid apartment complex.

 Meola’s daughter, Miranda Meola, reported her father’s disappearance.
 She called police shortly before noon when he didn’t show up for a catering job and couldn’t be reached.
 She told the 911 dispatcher that she found the door to his Mentor Avenue home unlocked, security cameras knocked down, blood in her father’s bathroom and her father and his vehicle missing.

 When police arrived at the home, they discovered Meola deceased in the upstairs of his home.

 Police put numerous bulletins out for Meola’s vehicle, including a photo of the make and style of Meola’s Jeep.
 A caller spotted it parked between a dumpster and clothing collection box in the parking lot of the apartment complex.